 - If you have 1-2 main rooms you need cleaned, the Roomba 650 is a better value on sale here for 33% off today.

-- If you have a larger house with 4+ areas and multi-room navigation requirements, I would actually recommend the Roomba 890 here.
+- UPDATE: If you have a larger house with 4+ areas and multi-room navigation requirements, I would actually recommend the Roomba 890 here.
 It’s essentially the same as the 880, BUT comes with WiFi capability.

 Contents (Jump to)